m-derakhshi/xpaymen/README.md

 # XPaymen PHP API Client

 A PHP client library for interacting with the [XPaymen](https://xpaymen.com) cryptocurrency payment gateway API.
-This library allows you to create and manage crypto transactions, wallets, and verify callback data easily.
+This library makes it easy to create and manage crypto transactions, wallets, and verify callback data.

 ## Table of Contents